jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

 Since we have $n$ carts, this means we will have $n-1$ of such links.

 The track consists of a straight part that transitions into a looping.
-When using a piecewise definition, the transition of going from straight to looping will cause numerical instabilities which cause the constraint functions to drift.
+When using a piecewise-definition, the transition of going from straight to looping will cause numerical instabilities which cause the constraint functions to drift.
 To fix this, I came up with a smooth transition function using a sigmoid function (as smoothed Heaviside) to ensure continuity of the track.
 It smoothly transitions the linear part into the looping.

 This linear part is ensures it's easy to place the carts exactly the same distance apart.
-After the parameteric curve transformation, equidistant points in the generalized $q$-domain, are not necessarily equidistant anymore in $x,y$-space.
+After the parametric curve transformation, equidistant points in the generalized $q$-domain, are not necessarily equidistant anymore in $x,y$-space.

 You might use a spline definition of the track instead, but then you have to make sure you're able to compute the gradient w.r.t. generalized coordinate $q_i$.